Gamma-based clustering via ordered means with application to gene-expression analysis: Mixture of structured components

 We assume that inverse means $\psi_k = 1/\mu_k$ have joint density

 which reflects independent and identically distributed Gamma$(\alpha_0, \alpha_0 \nu_0)$ components, conditioned to one ordering.
-Using this parameterization gives $\nu_0$ an interpretation as a centering parameter; on the null structure having a single latent mean $\mu_1$, $1/\nu_0 = E\left( 1/\mu_1 \right)$.
+This parameterization gives $\nu_0$ an interpretation as a centering parameter; on the null structure having a single latent mean $\mu_1$, $1/\nu_0 = E ( 1/\mu_1 )$.

-To complete the hierarchical specification we assume a gamma observation model
+To complete the hierarchical specification, we assume a gamma observation model

-Equivalently, with sample $i \in \sigma(\eta, k)$, measurement $x_{g,i}$ is distributed as Gamma$(\alpha, \alpha \psi_k)$, all conditionally on the latent values and $\eta$, and independently across samples.
-The gamma observation component is often supported empirically; there is theoretical support from stochastic models of population abundance (Dennis and Patil, 1984; Rempala and Pawlikowska, 2008); and there are practical considerations that a gamma-based model may be the only one for continuous data in which ordering calculations are feasible.
+Equivalently, with sample $i \in\sigma(\eta, k)$, measurement $x_{g,i}$ is distributed as Gamma$(\alpha, \alpha\psi_k)$, all conditionally on the latent values and $\eta$, and independently across samples.
+The gamma observation component is often supported empirically; there is theoretical support from stochastic models of population abundance [\citet{dennpati84}, \citet{remppawl08}] and there are practical considerations that a gamma-based model may be the only one for continuous data in which ordering calculations are feasible.

 The structured component $p(x_g|\eta)$ in~(\ref{eq:mix}) arises by integrating~(\ref{eq:comp2}) against the continuous mixing distribution~(\ref{eq:comp1}).
 Specifically,